Our Impact To Date

 In 2000, Steve Sainas from Terry Fox Secondary School in BC developed a largely self-funded project, the Rock School and Recording Arts Program that welcomed at-risk youth, the severely learning disabled, the physically disabled and the gifted.
 The program was so successful that students began transferring to Terry Fox Secondary in order to participate.

-The Legacy Children’s Foundation works with schools across the city to identify youth that are at risk of drugs, gang activity, or dropping out for various reasons.
-Since inception, the LCF has seen every single one of its participants graduate from high school.
+MusiCounts provided The Legacy Children’s Foundation with musical instruments in 2014.
+The LCF works with schools across the city to identify youth that are at risk of drugs, gang activity, or dropping out for various reasons.

 Kevin Gibson, a police officer in one of Winnipeg’s roughest neighbourhoods, came to a point in 2011 where he was frustrated with picking up the same kids for petty crime week after week.
 Kevin renovated the space himself and created a music studio, Status 4 Inc. The crime rate in the area dropped by 80% since the opening.